lateralblast/clq/README.md

 - Keeps track of correct and wrong answers providing a tally at the end
 - Allows quiting at anytime with 'q'
 - Ability to ask questions in random order

-Possible future features:

-- Better answer input handing
-- Randomising choices
+- Ability to mix choices from other questions
-- Support for opposite choice questions (i.e. chose two or more wrong answers)
+  - Handy for learning vocabulary where you want to mix things up and avoid pattern recognition
+  - Not necessarily handy for quiz with disparate questions types as the outliers are obvious

 Shell Script Usage Information
 ------------------------------